tobek/headsoak/notes.md

 - make "learn more" bob and link to scroll down
 - start loading bg image when page loads
 - make sendgrid form invisible until initialized

+### messaging academics

+nando@cs.ox.ac.uk
+@NandoDF

+Open-sourcing your NSFW text classifier?

+Hi Dr. de Freitas,

+My name is Toby Fox and I'm working on a note-taking application (somewhat like Evernote) that, among other things, can serve as a platform for applying NLP algorithms to your own notes.
+BLAH MSc at Oxford CS.

+One of the abilities I want to bundle with the application is automatic classification (and making "private") of NSFW notes.
+I found your paper on NSFW classification of Reddit posts (http://www.cs.ubc.ca/~nando/540-2013/projects/p38.pdf) and was planning on recreating the classifier following the paper's conclusions, but before I did I was wondering if you had any re-usable work from that project that you'd consider open sourcing.
+If so I'd be happy to document and help maintain.

+Also, if you're interested more in the project, BLAH

 ### firebase migrate